ArabsInBlockchain/hardhat-template/README.md

 These tasks trigger once you push a commit on the `main` branch or create a pull request to the `main` branch.
 Feel free to edit the workflow from `.github/workflows/hardhat.yml`

+# How To Contribute
+We created this template for blockchain developers to start working on their ideas ASAP.
+If you want to add any package, new network, or code to improve the template, feel free to submit a PR. and don't forget to check our [contributions guideline](https://github.com/ArabsInBlockchain/hardhat-template/blob/main/CONTRIBUTING.md).

 # Hardhat Template Usage

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.